+Example

-Example Using HTTP Authentication
+Web Proxy Using HTTP Authentication

-This chapter will walk you through an example web proxy that requests data from the Integration Server and displays the requested data in a Dashboard widget.
+This example will walk you through the steps to create a web proxy that requests data from the Integration Server and displays the requested data in a Dashboard widget.

-The example in this chapter uses HTTP Authentication.
+The example uses HTTP Authentication.
 SL1 will use standard HTTP authentication and pass a username and password to the web service on the Integration Server.